-Applicants must be a graduating high school senior, who is an active member or whose parents or legal guardian are an active member of DTC Communications and reside full-time in the cooperative’s service area.
-Active members include those who have basic telephone service from DTC Communications.
+Applicants must be a graduating high school senior, who is an active customer or whose parents or legal guardian are an active customer of DTC Communications and reside full-time in the company’s service area.
+Active customers include those who have basic telephone service or broadband service from DTC Communications.

 Our company, DTC Communications, is a member of NTCA and is proud to support FRS in this worthy endeavor.

 As your local telecommunications service provider, it is our pleasure to offer this national scholarship program.
 Applicants must be a graduating high school senior, who is an active customer or whose parents or legal guardian are an active customer of DTC Communications and reside full-time in the cooperative’s service area.
 Active customers include those who receive telecommunication service from DTC Communications.

 Visit www.frs.org for full instructions on how to create an account and for all necessary materials required.

 DTC Communications is proud to support the Foundation for Rural Service (FRS) in the 2023 James L. Bass Legal Scholarship.
 With an active law career that spanned more than 70 years, James Bass helped secure funds for rural telephone systems to bring modern telephone service to rural areas.
 He was pivotal in the creation of NTCA – The Rural Broadband Association, where he served as one of the organization’s earliest Presidents.
 Mr. Bass continued his leadership with service for more than 50 years as legal counsel, guiding NTCA through many challenges and opportunities.